-In the public sector, the DLP contemplates legal assistance to protect the rights of Medicaid beneficiaries, particularly those enrolled in the DSHP and DSHP Plus managed care systems.
-Apart from health care, the DLP routinely receives requests for assistance with "safetynet" income- maintenance programs (e.g., preservation of SSI/SSDI from threatened cessation by SSA or in State child support reimbursement context; preservation of SSI/SSDI benefits through overpayment waivers or repayment agreements).
+In the public sector, the DLP contemplates legal assistance to protect the rights of Medicaid beneficiaries, particularly those enrolled in the DSHP and Long Term Supports and Services (also known as DSHP Plus) managed care systems.
+Apart from health care, the DLP routinely receives requests for assistance with "safety-net" income- maintenance programs (e.g., preservation of SSI/SSDI from threatened cessation by SSA or in State child support reimbursement context; preservation of SSI/SSDI benefits through overpayment waivers or repayment agreements).
 In the private sector, the DLP anticipates addressing complaints regarding both policy and physical barriers to community integration.
 In this regard, DLP will focus on compliance with Title III of the ADA and the state equal accommodations statute.
+Resources permitting, DLP will assist with Title I of the ADA related to reasonable accommodation requests that are necessary to preserve employment, the loss of which would threaten community integration and independence.